• Natural Disaster Program

 Captain Cook Highway Cairns – Mossman 2024 Disaster Recovery Funding Arrangements reconstruction

-As part of a comprehensive disaster recovery program, these works aim to restore vital infrastructure and prioritise the safety of all road users.
+The Queensland Government has made significant progress on the reconstruction works along the Captain Cook Highway.
+As part of the comprehensive disaster recovery program, these works aim to restore vital infrastructure and prioritise the safety of all road users.

 Key stabilisation measures include:

-• Strengthening slopes to prevent erosion and landslides.
+• Protecting slopes to prevent erosion and landslides.

 • Adding debris flow barriers to protect against falling rocks and ensure safer travel.

-Additional works involve resurfacing damaged roads, repairing culverts, restoring drainage systems, and replacing or fixing road signs and barriers.
+Additional civil works involve resurfacing damaged roads, repairing culverts, restoring drainage systems, and replacing and fixing road signs and barriers.

 Benefits